First Line Therapy Weightloss Program

 Click here to access our FLT patient support materials including meal plan logs and FLT diet substitutions.
 Please enter the password provided by your practitioner.

-The Naturopathic Physicians at the Vancouver Island Naturopathic Clinic & Integrated Health are now offering Lipo-MIC injections.
-Lipo-MIC injections are a weekly or biweekly injection containing a highly absorbable synergistic blend of minerals, vitamins and amino acids that can help to support the program.
-The ingredients in the Lipo-MIC injection are listed below:
+The Naturopathic Physicians at the Vancouver Island Naturopathic Clinic & Integrated Health can offer vitamin injections containing a synergistic blend of minerals, vitamins and amino acids that can help to support the program if needed.

 1. Lerman RH, Minich DM, Darland G, et al. Subjects with elevated LDL cholesterol and metabolic syndrome benefit from supplementation with soy protein, phytosterols, hops rho iso-alpha acids, and Acacia nilotica proanthocyanidins.
 J Clin Lipidol.
 2010 Jan/4(1):59-68.

 Study summary: People with metabolic syndrome and at a high cardiovascular disease risk benefited from a lifestyle program that included a medical food and nutraceutical.

 2. Lerman R, Minich D, Darland G. Enhancement of a modified Mediterranean-style, low glycemic load diet with specific phytochemicals improves cardiometabolic risk factors in subjects with metabolic syndrome and hypercholesterolemia in a randomized trial.
 Nutr Metab.
 20089;5:29.
 PMID: 18983673

 Study summary: In people with metabolic syndrome and cardiovascular disease, a targeted medical food containing soy protein and selective kinase response modulators increased the effectiveness of a low-glycemic-load, modified Mediterranean-style diet and regular exercise program.